_ Photo CD Home | Basics | Advanced | Software | Make Your Own | Links email me!

 Picture Window

 From Digital Light and Color.
 You can set black and white points that affect the conversion from PhotoYCC but there's no histogram to guide you.
 No highlights are lost, but the colors tend to be a bit too saturated.
-No batch conversion.
-This software is the bargain option at $90.
+Batch conversion can be had via the "Workflow" feature.

 My Hacked Photo CD Library